Financial planning tools and services to put you on the path to the future you want

-In July 2014, the Treasury revealed that retirees would be able to avoid paying RMDs if the cost of their longevity annuity is no more than $125,000 or 25% of an individual’s combined qualified retirement savings
+In 2022, the SECURE Act determined that retirees would be able to avoid paying RMDs if the cost of their longevity annuity is no more than $200,000 of an individual’s combined qualified retirement savings

 “It [the rules] makes them more palatable for Americans by removing the barriers some people have when it comes to saving with an annuity for retirement,” says Blanchett.
 “Longevity annuities fill a valuable niche for retirees.